Banking in India: Small finance banks

 To further the objective of financial inclusion, the RBI granted approval in 2016 to ten entities to set up small finance banks.
 Since then, all ten have received the necessary licenses.
 A small finance bank is a niche type of bank to cater to the needs of people who traditionally have not used scheduled banks.
 Each of these banks is to open at least 25% of its branches in areas that do not have any other bank branches (unbanked regions).
 A small finance bank should hold 75% of its net credits in loans to firms in priority sector lending, and 50% of the loans in its portfolio must be less than lakh (US$,000).

-Banking codes and standards

-The Banking Codes and standards Board of India is an independent and autonomous banking industry body that monitors banks in India.To improve the quality of banking services in India S S Tarapore (former deputy governor of RBI) had the idea to form this committee.

 Data Breaches

 2016 Indian Banks data breach

 A huge data breach on debit cards issued by various Indian banks was reported in October 2016.
-It was estimated 3.2 million debit cards were compromised.
+It was estimated that 3.2 million debit cards were compromised.
 Major Indian banks- SBI, HDFC Bank, ICICI, Yes Bank and Axis Bank were among the worst hit.
-Many users reported unauthorised use of their cards in locations in China.
+Many users reported unauthorised use of their cards in China.
 This resulted in one of the India's biggest card replacement drive in banking history.
-The biggest Indian bank State Bank of India announced the blocking and replacement of almost 600,000 debit cards.
+State Bank of India announced the blocking and replacement of almost 600,000 debit cards.